rachejazz/rachejazz.github.io/index.md

 ---
 # I Love Working On
 ### Strongly believing on the **killful** phrase, I continue to venture further in
 *	Monitoring and Automating Cloud Services workflows.
-Have worked with EC2, ECR, ELB, S3, CloudWatch on AWS.
+Have worked with various services on AWS and GCP.
 Experience with IAM, policies and group management.

-*   Focussing on Kubernetes Security.
-Secret Management using Vault and Cluster hardening using kskan and monitoring using Falco.
+*   Focussing on Kubernetes and Docker Security.
+Secret Management and Rotation using Vault and Cluster hardening using kskan and monitoring using Falco.
 Proficient in docker environment workflow.

-*   Python, C being my front pocket materials, I have done promising work on js as well.

 *   Linux kernel enthusiast, in a constant habit of writing bash/fish scripts to make life easier.

-*   UI and backend web - experienced in React library.
-Playing around with nginx/uswgi/flask and handling django websites

 ---

 # Where Am I These Days?
 ### My current positions in various companies/orrganisations.
-*	**INDmoney - DevOps Intern**
+*	**Workspan - Site Reliability Engineer**
-(MARCH 2022 - PRESENT)
+(JUNE 2022 - PRESENT)
-Working in Automation and Cloud, setting up alerts, monitoring metrics.
+Working on Secops workflow, automation, infra security

 *	**Open Mainframe Project, Software Discovery Tool - TSC Member** (SEPTEMBER 2021 - PRESENT)